davesvnbrger/tinyexpr/README.md

 ![example syntax tree](doc/e2.png?raw=true)

-`te_eval()` will automatically load in any variables by their pointer, and then evaluate and return the result of the expression.
+`te_eval()` will automatically load in any variables by their pointer or base_addr+offset, and then evaluate and return the result of the expression.

 `te_free()` should always be called when you're done with the compiled expression.